Short Story: Visible Ink

 He took it to the Office of Fair Trading, who instructed him to try the Equal Opportunity Board two floors down.
 Again, he found himself being wheeled out of a building.

-Not having seen her husband for three days, Harold finally arrived…with two policemen in tow.
+Not having been home for several days, Harold finally arrived…with two policemen in tow.

 Three months later, with a huge Dr Willard bill hanging over her, Estelle had had enough and left Harold to his own spoonic devices.

 A letter followed soon afterwards from Estelle’s lawyer that she was filing for a divorce.
 Outraged, Harold hopped to her new apartment.
 He rang the doorbell with his stiff spoony hands.
-The door creaked slowly open.
-A thin man, hunched over with a large piece of paper under his arm, greeted him.
+The door creaked slowly open and to his jealous surprise there stood another man, his wife’s lover.
+He was quite thin, like wire, and bent over with a large piece of paper shoved tightly under his arm.